A distaste for waste

 The recycling industry’s volumes are growing rapidly, but in comparison with metal and paper, plastics only represent a small part of the total; less than 10 percent of all plastics used in the world are recycled.

-Biddle’s company, MBA Polymers, has its headquarters and research facility in Richmond, California, and plants in Austria, the U.K. and China that sell recycled plastics to Fortune 100 companies such as Electrolux, Philips and Nestlé.
-MBA Polymers has an origin story that reads like a cliché: It all started 20 years ago in a garage in the San Francisco Bay Area.
+Biddle’s company, MBA Polymers, has its headquarters and research facility in Richmond, California, and plants in Austria, the UK and China that sell recycled plastics to Fortune 100 companies such as Electrolux, Philips and Nestlé.
+MBA Polymers has an origin story that reads like a cliché: It all started 20 years ago in an American garage, in the San Francisco Bay Area of California.
 That’s where Biddle, armed with a business plan and enough research funding from the American Plastics Council to give him sufficient courage, began experimenting with his first huge pile of junk.

-First he needed to find an efficient method for shredding computers, car parts or vacuum cleaners in order to liberate their various constituent materials.
-Next he needed to devise a way to separate the rubber, wood, fibers, foam, carpeting, glass, stones, foil or metal from the plastics.
+First, he needed to find an efficient method for shredding computers, car parts or vacuum cleaners in order to liberate their various constituent materials.
+Next, he needed to devise a way to separate the rubber, wood, fibres, foam, carpeting, glass, stones, foil or metal from the plastics.
 (Some of these materials, such as metal and rubber, can be sorted as commodities and sold to other recyclers.
 Most of the rest becomes solid waste or can be turned into energy.)

 “To separate the plastics from other materials to 75 percent purity is not that difficult,” he says.
 “To reach over 90 percent is really hard, and to get sufficient purity to replace virgin plastic is nearly impossible.
 But we have managed to do that.”